Never be ignorant of an aspect of your business

 Sometimes bookkeeping and accounting jobs might fall to the bottom of your priorities list, as there’s such a myriad of other things demanding your attention.
 If you’re delegating your books to one of your staff or even a family member/friend, you must have them maintain your figures either daily or weekly as so much can change in such a short space of time.
 Look into apps that can automate processes for the bookkeeper, as they’ll make tasks quicker and data secure and accessible.

-If your accountant isn’t quite hitting the mark and you feel you need additional help with keeping on top of your numbers, it’s smart to seek out a Management Accountant (aka VCFO) that specialises in advisory services.
-They’ll be there to help you strategise your next moves so you can keep your cash flow – and revenue – looking healthy.
+If your accountant isn’t quite hitting the mark and you feel you need additional help with keeping on top of your numbers, it’s smart to seek out a Management Accountant (aka VCFO) that specializes in advisory services.
+They’ll be there to help you strategize your next moves so you can keep your cash flow – and revenue – looking healthy.

 You need to have a look at the way your business operates and choose some key aspects to measure.
 Depending on your industry, these will differ.
 Key Performance Indicators (KPIs) – we prefer to call them Key Predictive Indicators because no business should just review past performance – will set you up well.
 KPIs are metrics that could see the difference between your business failing or succeeding.